Groumy/Groumy.github.io/_drafts/going-black.md

 I alway appreciated system that are basically driven simply by Attribute Tests and other subsystem simply modify the Attribute Test, like Cypher System.

-Some system that uses skill as their base of their main resolution mechanism.
-They all have the same issues :
+Some system that uses skill as the base of their main resolution mechanism. but they always have some of these issues :
 * They a long list of skills that is hard to remember
 * They always have some skills missing, it's virtually impossible to have a really complete list
 * They usually have some exceptionnal rule on what to do when there's no skills that applies